monoscope-tech/apitoolkit-landing/docs/sdks/java/springboot/index.md

 ## Monitoring Outgoing Requests

 Outgoing requests are external API calls you make from your API.
-By default, APItoolkit monitors all requests users make from your application and they will all appear in the [API Log Explorer](/docs/dashboard/dashboard-pages/api-log-explorer/){target="\_blank"} page.
+By default, monoscope monitors all requests users make from your application and they will all appear in the [API Log Explorer](/docs/dashboard/dashboard-pages/api-log-explorer/){target="\_blank"} page.
 However, you can separate outgoing requests from others and explore them in the [Outgoing Integrations](/docs/dashboard/dashboard-pages/outgoing-integrations/){target="\_blank"} page, alongside the incoming request that triggered them.

 The Springboot SDK provides the `ObserveRequest` class for monitoring outgoing requests using the Apache HTTP client.
 First, you will create an instance of the class, then use the instance to create a new HTTP client, passing in the current `request` context and an optional `url_path` string (for URLs with path parameters), like so: